 The Great Depression was a time of great economic and social change that affected many parts of American life—including Halloween.
 Parents, concerned about their sons running amok on All Hallows' Eve, organized “haunted houses” or “trails” to keep them off the streets.

 Halloween had long been a night of revelry for adults and children, seen as a positive outlet for young men to blow off steam.
 This ranged from stealing neighbors’ gates off their hinges to stealing dead bodies.
-In 1879, about 200 boys in Kentucky stopped a train by laying a dead body across the railroad tracks.
+In 1879, about 200 boys in Kentucky stopped a train by laying a fake stuffed 'body' across the railroad tracks.
 In 1900, medical students at the University of Michigan stole a headless corpse from the anatomy lab and propped it up against the building’s front doors.